Your Commissioner - Your Voice

 It should be noted that the exception to Gold Book conditions is the alignment of pay awards for senior managers to mirror the standard annual pay award for Grey Book staff based on a Fire Authority decision taken in 2013.

-As at 1 March 2022, the Chief Fire Officer’s post has an annual gross salary which falls within a range of six incremental points between £123,173 and £135,845, as agreed by the Authority, and which is inclusive of an operational allowance.
-The Deputy Chief Fire Officer also has an annual gross salary which falls within a range of six incremental points.
-The current range being £100,363 to £110,500, inclusive of an operational allowance.
+As at 1 July 2023, the Chief Fire Officer post has a basic annual salary which falls within a range of four incremental points between £133,828 and £142,371, as agreed by the Authority.
+The Deputy Chief Fire Officer also has an annual salary which falls within a range of four incremental points.
+The current range being £107,063 to £113,897.
 Both postholders are full time employees on a permanent employment contract.

-Pay for both posts reflects a base salary, which is role specific, together with an operational allowance to reflect the requirement to work the continuous duty system.
+Pay for both posts reflects a base salary, which is role specific, and in addition, an operational allowance is paid to reflect the requirement to work the continuous duty system.
 The operational allowance is a flat rate applied to all pay points for both posts, set at 10% of the lowest pay point in the Deputy Chief Fire Officer’s basic pay scale.
-The current operational allowance is £9,124.
+As at 1 July 2023, current operational allowance is £10,706.

 The Deputy Chief Fire Officer’s basic salary (minus operational allowance) is set as 80% of the Chief Fire Officer’s basic salary.